The Status of Teacher Wellbeing

 Mental Toughness is a personality trait that determines your ability to perform consistently under stress and pressure, and is closely related to qualities such as character, resilience, grit and perseverance.
 Basically, it is a personality trait of how people respond to challenge, stress and pressure, irrespective of their circumstances.

 In order to develop mental toughness, Professor Peter Clough, Professor of Applied Psychology at Manchester Metropolitan University a pioneer on research into Mental Toughness explains the 4 C’s – Control, Commitment, Challenge and Confidence.
 By developing the 4 C’s, we not only increase our social and emotional competence, but we also develop a Growth Mindset.

 You can read more about the Mental Toughness and the 4C’s in the book – Developing Mental toughness in young people

 While mentoring has existed in education for many years, coaching is relatively new.
 Mentoring tends to be predominantly focussed on the development of a person, typically with an expert and an apprentice, however coaching tends to be more strategy and task focussed working towards specific goals with distinct measures and evidence for.
-Coaching is defined as “Unlocking a person’s potential to maximize their own performance.
+Coaching can also be defined as “Unlocking a person’s potential to maximize their own performance.
 It is helping them to learn rather than teaching them” (Whitmore 2003).

 Christian van Nieuwerburgh, a leader in the field of coaching in education says educational leaders need to be “lead learners” (2012).
 This involves educational leaders having the skills to know when to support someone through non-directive coaching as opposed to a more directive approach.
 This shift in approach requires new methods in professional development.
 Researchers are calling for professional development programs for mentors in order to improve the mentoring ability and support teachers as learners (Hudson & Hudson, 2010).

-- AITSL has put together an overview of coaching and the benefits it can have for educators.
+- AITSL has put together an overview of coaching and the benefits it can have for educators

 Impact on students